carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 questions:
 -  "What is a raster dataset?"
 -  "How do I read and plot raster data in Python?"
--  "How can I handle missing or bad data values for a raster?"
+-  "How can I handle missing values for a raster?"

 objectives:
 -  "Describe the fundamental attributes of a raster dataset."
 -  "Explore raster attributes and metadata using Python."
 -  "Read rasters into Python using the `rioxarray` package."
+-  "Visualize single-/multi- band raster data."

 keypoints:
-- "The GeoTIFF file format includes metadata about the raster data."
+- "One can use `rioxarray.open_rasterio()` to read raster data"
 - "`rioxarray` stores CRS information as a CRS object that can be converted to an EPSG code or PROJ4 string."
-- "The GeoTIFF file may or may not store the correct no data value(s)."
-- "We can find the correct value(s) in the raster's external metadata or by plotting the raster."
-- "`rioxarray` and `xarray` are for working with multidimensional arrays like pandas is for working with tabular data with many columns"
+- "It is good to consider using nan to represent no data value(s), for statistics and visualization. "
+- "The `DataArray.plot()` function can be used to visualize single-band raster.
+Consider to use the `robust=True` option for a better color limit."
+- "The `DataArray.plot.imshow()` function can be used to visualize multi-band raster."
 ---

 > ## Things You'll Need To Complete This Episode